Blog

 Pricing

-• Starter ($10/month): You get AI pitch deck software, unlimited pitch deck reviews, and basic view tracking when sharing your deck.
+• Starter ($10/month): AI pitch deck builder, unlimited reviews, basic view tracking

 10. Prezi: Ideal for teachers and trainers needing visual flow